SignTime & SignWise

 2. SignWise: A gamified solution to learn ASL (including workplace signing & other useful topics suggested by DHH respondents)

-While both solutions could coexist and share users, the SignWise focuses on individualized learning, whilst SignTime encourages real-time practice between signers and community building.
+While SignWise focuses on individualized learning, SignTime encourages real-time practice and connections between signers.
 I worked on SignTime as part of a sub-team.

 Initial ideas for SignTime: find your sign partner easily

-With our proposed solution in mind, we began sketching ideas for SignTime.
-Our goal was to make finding a signing partner as straightforward and personalized as possible.
-Key features included allowing users to filter signers by ASL experience, hearing identity, and view shared interests.
+I began sketching ideas for SignTime drawing on the insights from our surveys and interviews.
+Initial ideas included allowing users to filter signers by ASL experience, hearing identity, and view shared interests.

-As we expanded on our ideas, we sketched more detailed pages and created a user flow that helped signers find the right ASL practice partner:
+As a team, we sketched more detailed pages and created a user flow that helped signers find the right ASL practice partner:

-Enter the call window with your ASL partner.
+4. Enter the call window with your sign partner!

 Final Designs